 Like the iPhone 6s elsewhere in this list, the 6s Plus doesn’t bring massive changes over its predecessor.
 Still, it offers the complete iPhone experience, including a 3D Touch screen and super-fast fingerprint scanner.

-It also has the bonus of optical image stabilisation, which results in better low light shots and more stable video recording – something which the iPhone 6s lacks.
+It also has the bonus of optical image stabilisation, which results in better low light shots and more stable video recording – something which the iPhone 6s lacked.
 Its battery life is also impressive, and has us reaching for the charger less than any other iPhone before it.
-It’s still bloomin’ massive though.
+It was still bloomin’ massive though.